-Employment (Job) Confirmation Letter [with Free Templates]
+Employment (Job) Confirmation Letter – Free Templates

-The Employment Confirmation Letter is a document or a letter explaining the terms of the agreement for a prospective employee.
+The Employment Confirmation Letter is a document or letter explaining the terms of the agreement for a prospective employee.

-So, these banks or financial institutions will send a verification letter to an employer to clarify if the employee works in the company.
+So, these banks or financial institutions will send a verification letter to an employer to clarify if the employee works for the company.
 In simple words, it is used to verify the employment status of an employee through the employer.

 Free Templates